trinhminhtriet/trinhminhtriet/README.md

 ## ⭐ Recent stars

-- [alaouy/sql-moroccan-cities](https://github.com/alaouy/sql-moroccan-cities) - 🇲🇦 Sql dump of the whole list of cities and regions in Morocco. (today)
+- [nullbio/abcweb](https://github.com/nullbio/abcweb) - Go web app framework and generator.
+Inspired by Rails. (today)
-- [alaouy/YouTube](https://github.com/alaouy/YouTube) - 🔥 Laravel PHP Facade/Wrapper for the Youtube Data API (today)
+- [Knio/pynmea2](https://github.com/Knio/pynmea2) - Python library for parsing the NMEA 0183 protocol (GPS) (today)
-- [trptcolin/consistency_fail](https://github.com/trptcolin/consistency_fail) - A tool for detecting missing unique indexes in Rails projects (today)
+- [Knio/dominate](https://github.com/Knio/dominate) - Dominate is a Python library for creating and manipulating HTML documents using an elegant DOM API.
+It allows you to write HTML pages in pure Python very concisely, which eliminate the need to learn another template language, and to take advantage of the more powerful features of Python. (today)
-- [trptcolin/reply](https://github.com/trptcolin/reply) - REPL-y: A fitter, happier, more productive REPL for Clojure. (today)
+- [crivotz/nv-ide](https://github.com/crivotz/nv-ide) - Neovim custom configuration, oriented for full stack developers (Ruby on Rails, ruby, php, html, css, SCSS, javascript) (today)
-- [lfv89/vim-interestingwords](https://github.com/lfv89/vim-interestingwords) - 🎨 A plugin for seamlessly highlighting and navigating through words (today)
+- [andrewn/brew-services-menubar](https://github.com/andrewn/brew-services-menubar) - An OS X menu item for starting and stopping homebrew services (today)

 ## 🔨 Latest Pull Requests I published